-I guess the main differentiating feature between the hotels is that the Aurelio is a boutique and the smaller hotel of the two.
+I guess the hotels’ main differentiating feature is that the Aurelio is a boutique and the smaller hotel of the two.
 The Aurelio has a more modern style and is not desperately alpine.
 The Schneider is slightly more traditional-modern, with an Alpine feel and a darker, more atmospheric candlelit bar area.
-I would say the Aurelio is like an Aman whereas the Almhof Schneider an even better version of the very best Four Seasons hotel in the world.
+I would say the Aurelio is like an Aman, whereas the Almhof Schneider an even better version of the very best Four Seasons hotel in the world.

 3. Four Seasons Whistler, Canada

 My next top pick is in Canada, the Four Seasons Whistler.
 The brilliant ski resort of Whistler is conveniently located just an hour and a half away from the international destination of Vancouver.
-I’ve been fortunate enough to stay in the two best luxury hotels in Whistler on numerous occasions and you cannot go wrong with either hotel.
+I’ve been fortunate enough to stay in Whistler’s two best luxury hotels on numerous occasions, and you cannot go wrong with either hotel.
 They both offer a five-star experience and are both nestled at the base of Whistler Blackcomb ski resort, framed by evergreen forests.